tim50687/What_I_Learned/database_systems/murachMySQL/mySQLInTro.md

 #### Mandatory participation on one side and optional participation on the other side

-Optional participation is parent entity, and mandatory participation is child entity.
-1. A primary key of the parent is placed in the child entity as a foreign key.
+Put mandatory participation entity's primary key into the optional participation entity as a foreign key.

 #### Optional participation on both sides